-SDSU to retire Kawhi Leonard’s jersey
+SDSU retires Kawhi Leonard’s jersey

-SAN DIEGO — San Diego State University will retire the jersey of Kawhi Leonard at Saturday evening’s game against Utah State at Viejas Arena, making him the first player in program history to receive the honor.
+SAN DIEGO — San Diego State University retired the jersey of Kawhi Leonard at Saturday’s game against Utah State at Viejas Arena, making him the first player in program history to receive the honor.

-Leonard is set to attend the sold-out game, as is Steve Fisher, who coached the Aztecs during the 6-foot-7 forward’s two seasons with the team.
+Leonard attended the sold-out game, as did Steve Fisher, who coached the Aztecs during the 6-foot-7 forward’s two seasons with the team.

 Leonard, who wore No. 15, is among three players in San Diego State history to average a double-double for his career.